matthewm3109/matthewm3109.github.io/README.md

 # About

-Source code for my prsonal website.
-It is built uing Jekyll, Lanyon and hosted on Github Pages.
+Source code for my personal website.
+It's built using Jekyll, Lanyon and hosted on Github Pages.